 Sometimes, the private investigator will also examine the crime scene to see if anything was overlooked.
 And, of course, the private investigator will often interview witnesses to double-check the details and consistency of their stories or to gather additional information.
 The private investigator may also determine if there were potential witnesses not interviewed by the police or prosecutor.

 Such inconsistencies and additional details or witness accounts may be used effectively in the client’s defense.
 Thus, the private investigator can be an invaluable member of a skilled criminal defense team.
 While the private investigator conducts an extensive exploration and analysis of evidence and witnesses, the defense attorneys can focus on the court strategies and procedures.

-At Kronzek and Cronkright, we hire only the most skilled and knowledgeable private investigators for your criminal defense team.
+At The Kronzek Firm, we hire only the most skilled and knowledgeable private investigators for your criminal defense team.
 They are thorough and aggressive in their discovery of any and all information that will improve the chances of a favorable outcome in your case.
 Our investigators come from police backgrounds.
 Most of them have decades of experience investigating criminal cases.
 They coordinate well with our team of tough Michigan criminal defense lawyers.

 You can reach our attorneys by calling 1-866-766-5245 or through e-mail.
 Our phones are answered twenty-four hours a day, seven days a week.

 - Happy Holidays From The Kronzek Firm!It’s that time of year again – the season of gift giving, magical lights, and time spent with loved ones.
 Here at The Kronzek Firm we’d like to wish everyone a safe and happy holiday, and a wonderful new year!
 We also understand that not everyone’s holidays are always merry and bright.
 Between increased instances […]